Recommendations for Live¶

 The date/time representation is ISO 8601 and always indicates the UTC timezone:

-As specified in Interface 1 of the DASH-IF Live Media Ingest specification (and Azure Media Services fragmented MP4 live ingest specification), a Live encoder must push the live stream to a publishing point using HTTP POST (or PUT).
+As specified in Interface 1 of the DASH-IF Live Media Ingest specification (and Azure Media Services fragmented MP4 live ingest specification), a Live encoder must push the live stream to a publishing point using HTTP POST.
 It may do so by POSTing each segment individually or through a long-running POST (using chunked transfer encoding).

 It is recommended that an encoder sends an initial HTTP 1.1 handshake (